PtJade-Ceramic/Muse-choose/README.md

 ## Scope

-This repository offers guidance on choosing music notation software.
+This repository offers guidance for choosing music notation software.

 It intentionally excludes introductions to music sequencing and digital audio workstation software.